MubbashirAhmed123/TU_Web/README.md

 Steps to Run:

 Navigate to Client folder:
-1- run the index.htmnl file
+1- run the index.html file

 Navigate to server folder:
 1- npm i